 His villains (the Krag) are truly obnoxious, and his hero, Captain Max Robichaux, has the right stuff to be a hero, but isn’t perfect, which is an unfortunate side-effect of being too heroic.
 Authors much achieve some balance, and Honsinger does that quite nicely.
 The captain’s side kick is Doctor Sahin, who is a bit like Dr. Watson’s being a sounding board for Sherlock Holmes.
 The situation is dire, for the enemy and the lengthy war have affected the human race in negative ways, such that surrender is unthinkable and victory an uncertain quest.

 For Honor We Stand is the middle book in the series, so I hope to read the final book soon, and I’ll try to post a more through review of the trilogy.
-I read the first book as a Kindle reading freebie, then I bought the Kindle version of book two.
-Unfortunately, the price for each one keeps rising, but I’ll spend my Amazon credits on that third book, because I want to know how this war ends (or if it does.)

 For me, the works of Pauline Baird Jones are hit and miss.
 My favorite of her stories is the first one I read (The Key, also known as Project Enterprise, Book 1).
 I’ve read several other of her novels, and her style is generally a blend of snappy dialogue, kick-butt heroines, romantic suspense, and sufficient action to keep the reader entertained.